bachelor-2014/report/v2/introduction.md

     pixels of images grabbed with physical movement in the robot
 - **Chapter \ref{sec:tracking}** looks at how we use the camera to monitor experiments and gather data through tracking of colored droplets
-- **Chapter \ref{sec:scanning}** focuses on the camera as well, but focuses on the problem of having to monitor experiments which cover a larger surface area than can be covered by a single image by grabbing multiple images and stitching them together
+- **Chapter \ref{sec:scanning}** focuses on the camera as well, but investigates on the problem of having to monitor experiments which cover a larger surface area than can be covered by a single image by grabbing multiple images and stitching them together
-- **Chapter \ref{sec:experiment_interaction}** looks at the problem of making the EvoBot capable of interacting with running experiments without human interaction through giving the user a way to program entire experiments
+- **Chapter \ref{sec:experiment_interaction}** looks at the problem of making the EvoBot capable of interacting with running experiments without human interaction by giving the user a way to program entire experiments
 - **Chapter \ref{sec:logging}** discusses the problem of what to do with the data generated by the experiments
 - **Chapter \ref{sec:human_interaction}** is about providing an interface